nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

           Expected: No tag is added to the patient.
 Error details are shown in the status message.

     3. Test case: `tag -a 1 t/`<br>
-       Expected: No tag is added to the patient.
+       Expected: No tag is added to the first patient.
 Error details are shown in the status message.

     4. Test case: `tag -a 0 t/Immunocompromised`<br>
        Expected: No tag is added to any patient.
 Error details are shown in the status message.